sencix/nycoin/README.md

 100 billion coins, just like DOGE.

 ### Coin type?
-newyorkc is a Scrypt-based Proof of Work coin using the Kimoto Gravity Well algorithm.
+New York Coin is a Scrypt-based Proof of Work coin using the Kimoto Gravity Well algorithm.

 ### Block Info